7 Budget-Friendly Western U.S. Destinations

 Places to Eat in Las Vegas on a Budget

 The cheapest place you can stay in Las Vegas is Hostel Cat.
 It has an amazing vibe and the prices are 25$ for the shared dorm or 40$ for a private one.
 Hotels might lure you in with the cheap prices but be aware that they usually charge you a hidden resort fee which might be as much as 50% of the original price.

 Las Vegas is a place everyone should visit at least once in their lifetime.
 The nightlife and pool parties are really amazing with best DJs and Artists flying from all over the world just to perform in Las Vegas.
 The city never sleeps so you will be able to have an adventure and do something crazy at every hour of the day.
 Don’t waste your time and book a trip to Las Vegas right away!

 Submitted by Jennifer Melroy, Made all the Difference

 Moab is a special outdoor adventure town.
 Most states are lucky to have 1 national park, and yet Moab has two national parks plus a ton of other recreational areas to visit on your west coast road trip.
-Moab offers hiking, climbing, slackling, base jumping, mountain biking, whitewater rafting, backpacking, rock crawling, dirt biking, and pretty much anything else you can imagine.
+Moab offers hiking, climbing, slacklining, base jumping, mountain biking, whitewater rafting, backpacking, rock crawling, dirt biking, and pretty much anything else you can imagine.

 Things to Do in Moab on a Budget